whu-lyh/semantic-segmentation/README.md

 You should end up seeing images that look like the following:

 ![alt text](imgs/composited_sf.png "example inference, composited")

+The size of the input image should be cropped based on the memory of GPUs.
+You can crop the large image into smaller images, and then process them.

 ## Train a model